companieshouse/api-sdk-manager-go-library/README.md

 ```

 ## Testing
-The library can be tested by running the following in the command line (in the `go-sdk-manager` directory):
+The library can be tested by running the following in the command line (in the `api-sdk-manager-go-library` directory):
 ```
 goconvey
 ```